mridlen/encoderlogic/README.md

 ### Finding your soundcloudUserID

-Use this command, replacing "encoder-logic" with the URL of your artist name and the client_id with your client_id from the soundcloud apps page:
+Use this command on your server, replacing "encoder-logic" with the URL of your artist name and the client_id with your client_id from the soundcloud apps page:

 (look for: https://api.soundcloud.com/users/##########, THIS IS YOUR USER ID!)